ElphysAlvarez01/TheDivergenceBetweenSPY500_And_JobPostings/README.md

 #### **Sorry more questions/thoughts here:**
 **This divergence could suggest several scenarios:**
 1. Are organizations reducing job openings in anticipation of economic challenges that the stock market has not yet reflected?
-2. Could the stock market be projecting strong economic growth despite lower JOLTS numbers, especially with unemployment rates at historic lows?
+2. Could the stock market be projecting strong economic growth (e.g. higher JOLTs, outstanding earning reports) despite the current low JOLTS numbers, especially with unemployment rates at historic lows?
+3. Are investors' optimism diverging away from the reality of where the health of the U.S. economy is heading?
-3. Do high SPY prices indicate that a strong relationship with JOLTS is no longer necessary?
+4. Do high SPY prices indicate that a strong relationship with JOLTS is no longer necessary?
 If so, what does this signify about the changing economic landscape?
 Does the lack of correlation suggest that traditional indicators like JOLTS are becoming less relevant for predicting stock market performance?

 ![](SPYJOLTSMEME.jpg)